bvladoiu/SpockIde/tasks.md

 # Tasks

+## Added Acme Tenant with Unicorns - 06/20/2023
+Added a new acme tenant with Unicorns entity, mimicking the structure of competences in prisma.
+Created necessary database files, static content, and updated configuration to support the new tenant.

+## Simplified Routing - 06/16/2023
+Simplified Routing.kt to only serve JS files from the static/ directory, removing all other routes and functionality.
+This streamlines the server to focus solely on serving static JavaScript files.

 ## Renamed Products.sq to Competences.sq - 06/01/2025
 Renamed Products.sq to Competences.sq to better reflect its purpose of storing competence entities instead of products.
 The schema remains the same with id, competence_id, and index_order fields.